Take advantage of our governments new Stay and Spend scheme and claim up to €125 back on your next staycation.

 If 2020 has taught us anything, it is that we all need a holiday!
 We may not be able to travel abroad at present, but we can certainly enjoy short breaks or holidays in Ireland.
-Anything that will encourage us to take more staycations is welcome, including the new Stay and Spend scheme that was introduced by government today, 3rd September 2020.
+Anything that will encourage us to take more staycations is welcome, including the new Stay and Spend scheme that was introduced by government and comes into effect on October 1st 2020.

 The new Stay and Spend scheme is aimed at boosting the tourism and hospitality sector during the low season, from 1st October – 30th April.
 Families will be glad to hear that this also covers the busy periods of the October mid term break, Christmas and Easter holidays.